 Combinations are taught to advance the individuals understanding of various rhythms, isolated movement, and improvisational skills.
 Through the use of world music, students gain a cultural appreciation for different musical styles while building a solid movement vocabulary.
 Modern is an exhilarating, energized dance form.

-Special Needs classes includes dancers with all types of emotional and physical needs.
-Each year a different discipline of dance is emphasized, ballet, tap, jazz , hip hop and lyrical.
+Special Needs classes include dancers with all types of emotional and/or physical needs.
+Each year a different discipline of dance is emphasized.
+It rotates between ballet, tap, jazz , hip hop and lyrical.
 Dancers work on rhythm, timing, flexibility, and social skills.
 Dancers perform in the annual recital.
-Assistance is provided for those that required help while performing.
+Assistance is provided for those that require help while performing.
 Everyone is included and welcome.

 We will touch on various types of theater including masks, pantomime, improvisation, kabuki, musical theater, monologues, scenes, and interpretive dance.
 DA (Dramatic Arts) is a safe and friendly environment for students to discover a little more about themselves, each other, and the world around them.